DuncanSchouten/barber-jekyll/_works/cgph.markdown

 3. ##### Fight for the things to get right the first time

-   Even after identifying the negative impact of the booking system, stakeholders viewed the solution as a two-phase process: design and launch the new site with an aesthetically-improved version of the existing system, then improve it later.
+   Even after identifying the negative impact of the booking system, stakeholders viewed the solution as a two-phase process: design and launch the new site with aesthetic improvements, then fix the functionality later.

    Knowing that I had numerous other projects in my queue, I saw it as unlikely that “version two” would be coming any time soon -- and if we didn’t improve the site’s core functionality, a simple visual refresh would have limited impact on business goals.

-   I continued to build my case and eventually secured support to make the booking system a priority in the new design.
-Though there is still room for its improvement, the new solution has helped the venue increase its online booking requests by 70%.
+   I continued to build my case and eventually secured support to make the booking system a priority of the new design.
+Though there is still room for its improvement, the new solution has helped the venue increase its online booking requests by 70% since launch.

 4. ##### Build in time for scope creep